Meet Our Team

 Development Director

-Joy Bustanoby comes to South Sound Reading foundation with a dedication to serving her community through the support of young people.
-She has a foundation in education, cultural studies and community organizing.
-When she is not working, Joy loves playing music, exploring nature with her family and friends, gardening, studying natural medicine and contributing to social justice causes.
+Joy Bustanoby comes to South Sound Reading Foundation with a dedication to serving her community through the support of young people.
+She has a background in music, education, cultural studies and community organizing.
+When she is not working, Joy loves playing music, gardening, cooking, and exploring nature.

 Joy's favorite children's book